Jimsonweed, Devil's Snare

 If you're trip-sitting someone who is having a negative experience, first understand that they're heavily intoxicated by the substance.
 Their perception of reality is extremely skewed, and as such, they might have a hard time recognizing your intentions.
 If they start saying anything that offends you or acting erratic, don't act mad at them or else you risk making their experience and state even worse.
 Try your best to remind and prove to them that you're their friend, as the person tripping might have trouble differentiating from what is real and what is not during a state of delirium.
 Make sure to take a gentle approach to the situation, make sure to comfort them and reassure them that they'll be ok and that they're under the influence of a mind-altering substance (you may need to remind them multiple times, due to the memory problems presented by Datura).

 Let them know you're there for them, and that it will all be over soon.
-If the person tripping starts getting overly aggressive, attempts to calm them down continue to fail, or they start showing symptoms of seizure, heart attack, or other life threatening condition, it is imperative that you contact emergency services without a second thought.
+If the person tripping starts getting overly aggressive, and attempts to calm them down continue to fail, or they start showing symptoms of a seizure, heart attack, or other life-threatening condition, it is imperative that you contact emergency services without a second thought.
 In most jurisdictions, neither you or the person tripping will get in serious trouble.
 Do not let a fear of getting in trouble stop you from contacting emergency services, as lives are on the line in this scenario.
+However, in some states, they'll require police cooperation or drug treatment as a condition to not face trouble with the law.

 - Restless Leg Syndrome